gavincarr/usher/README.md

 Usage
 -----

-    # Initialise a new database for the domain you want to use
+### Initialise a new database for the domain you want to use

     usher init example.me

+### Add, list, update, and remove mappings

     # Add a mapping with an explicit code (both url+code and code+url work)
     usher add https://github.com/gavincarr/usher usher